API

 Webhooks

-Instead of asking the API for new signals, have dist0 push each one to a URL you choose the moment it's found.
+Instead of asking the API for new signals, have dist0 push each one to a URL you choose as it's found.

 Last updated July 3, 2026